StephanDrawe/Eye-Exercise/README.md

 3. Open the 'index.html' file in your browser of choice.
 4. Move your mouse around the browser window to see the 'eyes' follow your movement.
 ## Roadmap of future improvements:
-In the next iterations of the program, we will add more styles and import images of people or characters who's eyes follows the mouse movement.
+In the next iterations of the program, we will add more styles and import images of people or characters whose eyes follow the mouse movement.
 ## License information:
 This is a free, and open source code available to use for commercial projects, open source projects, and any other projects.